 Dell’s role in the market

 Founded in 1984, Dell has since been headquartered in Round Rock, Texas.
 Prior to 2013, Dell was a public company, with the bulk of its revenue made through PC sales.
 In 2013, after falling to a market share of just 10.4% of PCs worldwide, founder and CEO Michael Dell bought out Dell for 24.4 billion U.S. dollars and made it private for a period of directional shift.
-In late 2018, Dell Technologies was formed after the merger of Dell and EMC Corporation (now Dell EMC), and became a public company again.
-Currently, Dell Technologies does business in over 80 countries and employs more than 140,000 people worldwide.
+In 2016, Dell Technologies was formed after the merger of Dell and EMC Corporation (now Dell EMC), a cash-and-stock deal valued at 67 billion U.S. dollars, with Dell Technologies becoming a public company again.

 Dell’s business moving forward

 Dell Technologies is now focusing on managing business clients’ data needs, reflecting the changing market environment from traditional, hardware-based enterprise storage to hybrid cloud services.
-In order for Dell to better compete in the area of cloud computing and be a company to handle multi-cloud operations, the company has bought VMware, a cloud computing and software virtualization company currently worth 65 billion U.S. dollars.
-Over the past few years Dell Technologies has made more than 160 investments with a main focus on companies specializing in software, cloud computing, and security solutions.
-In the first three months of 2019 alone, Dell has spent over 222 million on investments in cloud and security organizations.
+For Dell Technologies to better compete in the area of cloud computing and to be able to handle multi-cloud operations, the company obtained VMware during the EMC acquisition.
+VMware is a cloud computing and software virtualization company, working in the areas of hybrid and multi-cloud, networking, and security.
+VMware alone generated revenues of close to 11 billion U.S. dollars in Dell’s 2020 fiscal year.